Azure virtual datacenter: A network perspective

 The VDC reduces overall cost by using the shared hub infrastructure between multiple spokes.

 The role of each spoke can be to host different types of workloads.
 The spokes also provide a modular approach for repeatable deployments of the same workloads.
 Examples are dev and test, user acceptance testing, preproduction, and production.
 The spokes can also segregate and enable different groups within your organization.
 An example is Azure DevOps groups.
 Inside a spoke, it's possible to deploy a basic workload or complex multi-tier workloads with traffic control between the tiers.

 Subscription limits and multiple hubs

 In Azure, every component, whatever the type, is deployed in an Azure Subscription.
 The isolation of Azure components in different Azure subscriptions can satisfy the requirements of different LOBs, such as setting up differentiated levels of access and authorization.

-The introduction of multiple hubs increases the cost and management effort of the system and would only be justified by scalability (examples: system limits or redundancy) and regional replication (examples: end-user performance or disaster recovery).
+The introduction of multiple hubs increases the cost and management effort of the system.
+It would only be justified by scalability like system limits or redundancy and regional replication like end-user performance or disaster recovery.
 In scenarios requiring multiple hubs, all the hubs should strive to offer the same set of services for operational ease.

 Interconnection between spokes

 Inside a single spoke, it is possible to implement complex multi-tiers workloads.
 Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using NSGs.